 We would like to invite scholars (ethnologists, anthropologists, historians, art historians etc.) who can resume their researches on the following themes: memorial places and national identities; monuments as the representations of past; memory of wars and monuments; monuments and commemorative rituals; abandoned memorial places, migration and change of power; erecting monuments and social conflicts, contesting memories and monuments, the role of monuments in the constructing of new cultural landscapes, reinterpretation and changing role of memorial sites, symbols of monuments, changes in the relation between memory and communities etc.

-The language of the workshop will be English.
-The duration of papers is set at 20 minutes, to be followed by 10 minutes of discussion.
-The organisers reserve the right to accept or reject papers submitted.
+The language of the workshop was in English.
+The duration of papers was set at 20 minutes, and was followed by 10 minutes of discussion.
+The organisers reserved the right to accept or reject the papers that were submitted.
 We are planning to publish the papers after the workshop.
-There is no fee for participation in the workshop.
-Participants are required to cover their own costs except meals (lunch, dinner) and excursion.
-Information on accommodation in Szeged may be found at the following link: www.booking.com/city/hu/szeged.
+There was no fee for participation in the workshop.
+Participants were required to cover their own costs except meals (lunch, dinner) and excursion.

 SIEF2017 13th Congress: Göttingen, Germany